cozy/cozy-ui/react/Icon/Readme.md

 ⚠️ When using `Icon`, you can either give a React component or use the identifier of an already loaded one. `cozy-ui` ships with built-in icons that you can include via `Sprite`.
 See the example below for how to include `Sprite`.
-`Sprite` can for example be included in the main `Layout` of your applicaiton.
+`Sprite` can for example be included in the main `Layout` of your application.

 ### Available illustrations